SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 The ``"""`` that ends the literal determines the indentation:
-Every nonblank line in the literal must begin with the same indentation that appears before the ``"""`` terminator.
+Every nonblank line in the literal must begin with exactly the same indentation that appears before the ``"""`` terminator;
+there is no conversion between tabs and spaces.
 You can include additional spaces and tabs after that indentation;
 those spaces and tabs appear in the string.